Scion Asset Management

-Scion Asset Management, LLC was an American hedge fund headquartered in California, founded by Michael Burry.
+Scion Asset Management, LLC is an American hedge fund headquartered in California, founded by Michael Burry.
 It is best known for profiting from the subprime mortgage crisis, as well as paving the way for the GameStop short squeeze.

 Scion Capital

 In November 2000, Michael Burry started the hedge fund Scion Capital, funded by an inheritance and loans from his family.
 Joel Greenblatt's Gotham Capital was also an investor in it.
 Burry named the fund after Terry Brooks' The Scions of Shannara (1990), one of his favorite novels.
 He quickly earned extraordinary profits for his investors.
 According to author Michael Lewis, from 2001 to 2003, Scion beat the S&P 500 each year.
 Scion was able to achieve these returns partly by shorting overvalued tech stocks at the peak of the internet bubble.
 By the end of 2004, Scion was managing $600 million but turned away further money as the fund was designed to be bad for business but good for investing.

 By the middle of 2005, Scion was up 242%.
 On May 19, 2005, Burry did his first subprime mortgage bond deal by buying $60 million of credit default swaps (CDS) from Deutsche Bank.
 In October, Burry wrote to investors that Scion had at least a billion dollars in CDS on subprime mortgage bonds.

 Investors who had trusted Burry's stock picking skills did not have confidence in his bet to short the housing market.
 During payments toward the CDS, Scion suffered an investor revolt, where some investors demanded to withdraw their capital.
 Eventually Burry's analysis proved correct when by middle of 2007, the subprime mortgage market started collapsing.
 Scion made $725 million for investors with Burry personally making $100 million.
 Scion ultimately recorded returns of 489.34% (net of fees and expenses) between its November 1, 2000, inception and June 2008.
 Over the same period the S&P 500 returned just over 2%.

 In 2008, Burry shut down Scion due to public backlash in response to his schemes and numerous audits from the Internal Revenue Service.
 Burry was also motivated to close Scion to focus on other investment ventures.